Enforcing Foreign Judgments in Israel

 Secondly, the judgment is final and 60 days have passed, meaning it can no longer be overruled by a higher court.
-An exception to the rule stipulates court may, if it considers that the circumstances of the case justify it doing so, enforce a foreign provisional judgment or interim order in a matter of maintenance even though such judgment or order may still be appealable.4
+An exception to the rule stipulates court may, if it considers that the circumstances of the case justify it doing so, enforce a foreign provisional judgment or interim order in a matter of maintenance even though such judgment or order may still be appealable.

-Thirdly, the obligation according to the judgment is enforceable according to Israeli law.
-This means, vis-a-vis, that the judgment must be in accordance with Public policy, and it cannot be illegal nor immoral.
+Thirdly, the obligation according to the foreign judgment is enforceable according to Israeli law.
+This means, vis a vis, that the judgment must be in accordance with Public policy, and it cannot be illegal nor immoral.
 In CA 1137/93, Gertrude (Yael) Ashkar v.
 Timon Himes, the Supreme Court of Israel held that public policy in this context is “an external public regulation” and is concerned with “the principles, views and interests of society and the state, which are so fundamental and so basic that we shall see to reject binding foreign judgments ”

-Finally, the judgment must be enforceable in the jurisdiction in which it was given.
+Finally, the judgment must be doable in the jurisdiction in which it was given.

 section 4 of the foreign enforcement law, determine that “A foreign judgment shall not be declared enforceable if it is given in a state under whose laws the decisions of the courts in Israel are not enforced”.
 It means that for a judgment to be enforced by an Israeli court, the jurisdiction which it was given by is to enforce judgments made by Israeli courts.
-Still a deviation from the reciprocity rule is permitted; court may respond to a general attorney’s request for enforcing a judgment even when it was made by a jurisdiction which does not enforce judgments made by Israeli courts.
+Still, a deviation from the reciprocity rule is permitted; court may respond to a general attorney’s request for enforcing a judgment even when it was made by a jurisdiction which does not enforce judgments made by Israeli courts.

-Court will not respond nor deliberate upon a request for enforcing a foreign judgment which was submitted over five years after the judgment was given.
+The Court will not respond nor deliberate upon a request for enforcing a foreign judgment which was submitted over five years after the judgment was given.
 This is unless a different time period was agreed upon by Israel and the jurisdiction in which the judgment was given.
-Another exception to the rule is where court finds special circumstances which justify the delay in submitting the request for enforcement.
+Another exception to the rule is where the Israeli court finds special circumstances which justify the delay in submitting the Israeli petition for enforcement.